DevSensei: PR Workflow Automation

 - source ~!= 'hotfix/*'

-- on-diff-change # If you want update Code Owners when the pull request code is updated
+- diff-change # If you want update Code Owners when the pull request code is updated

 custom-groups: